 10. Your Website Isn't User Friendly

 Another factor to take into account is the user experience.
 Among the astronomical amounts of information that search engines take into account to make their rankings, the experience of your site visitors ranks high.
-Understand by this that if your site is old and not very user-friendly, Internet users who land on your pages are likely not to stay there very long.
+If your site is old and not very user-friendly, internet users who land on your pages are likely not to stay there very long.

 Keep in mind that Google will penalize your site without notice for a bad user experience.
 Thus, redesigning a website is also an SEO optimization in its own right.